ABAP Keyword Documentation → ABAP − Reference → Declarations → Declaration Statements → Data Types and Data Objects → Declaring Data Objects → DATA

 Example

-The following example demonstrates that, whenever a constant is used after VALUE
+The following example demonstrates that, whenever a constant is used after VALUE,

-the literal specified after the VALUE
+the literal specified after the VALUE addition of this constant is evaluated.

-is given the full content of the literal.
+The variable text1 is given the full content of the literal.
 The variable

-, on the other hand, is assigned the value of the constant that containing only the digits of the literal and any leading zeroes in accordance with the
+text2, on the other hand, is assigned the value of the constant that containing only the digits of the literal and any leading zeroes in accordance with the

-conversion rule from c
+conversion rule from c to n.

 CONSTANTS